MILA-Wien/collectivo/README.md

 The `input_type` is currently generated automatically from the `field_type` and states default html input types.

-## Core extensions
+# Core extensions

-### Core (collectivo.core)
+## Core (collectivo.core)

-Provides core functionalities of keycloak, including default database entries.
+This extension initializes core functionalities of collectivo, including default database entries like the main menu.

+## Auth (collectivo.auth)

+Namespace for extensions that deal with authentication.

 ### Keycloak (collectivo.auth.keycloak)